Typology: Educational/ Institutional/ Public

 A bright red central staircase cuts through a large atrium, all the way from the ground to the top floor, where the roofs on the school become a playground.
 The top level is left bare, enclosed only with permeable hollow block walls and trussed glass roof, and surrounded by different play areas.
 Older students can enter directly from this level, which has a more spacious scale.
 This bifurcation of entrances also allows division of the traffic entering the school, as well as segregation of students by age-group.
 A series of bridges lead from the wider section of the school to the narrow far end overlooking the road, a quite zone where staff rooms and labs are located.

 The entire project was conceived, designed and constructed over three years.
 The school was awarded a Silver rating by the Indian Green Building Council at the Green Building Congress 2018.

-PROJECT INITIATED AND FUNDED BY MOHAMMADIA EDUCATIONAL TRUST AND #MAKEPROGRESSPOSSIBLE
+PROJECT INITIATED AND FUNDED BY: MOHAMMADIA EDUCATIONAL TRUST, #MAKEPROGRESSPOSSIBLE

 COMPLETED PHOTOGRAPHY: UJJWAL SANNALA AND AKHILA RAO, MARQONOMICS, ASWIN KV